AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-overview.md

 ---
-title: Adobe Workfront Planning overview
+title: Adobe Workfront Planning Overview
 description: Adobe Workfront Planning is a new offering from Adobe Workfront.
 You can create fully-customizable workspaces to define workflows that meet the needs of each organizational unit in your enterprise.
-hidefromtoc: yes
-hide: yes
+author: Alina
+feature: Workfront Planning
+role: User, Admin
 recommendations: noDisplay, noCatalog
 exl-id: b1d6e0b3-e6d4-46d1-a6a2-4b8b73f7d3f7
 ---